Loxsete/Kernel2/README.md

 WorldOs: A Custom Kernel and Operating System

-Overview: WorldOs is a custom kernel, and soon to be a full-fledged operating system, being developed by a team of five developers.
+Overview: WorldOs is a custom kernel, and soon to be a full-fledged operating system, being developed by a team of n developers.

 Features: